soupi/learn-haskell-blog-generator/mdbook-src/03_02-parsing_01.md

 In the case above, we need the result of `sum (increment 2) (decrement 3)` in order to know which message to write, so it will be evaluated.
+But:

 ```hs
 main =